mle-infrastructure/mle-toolbox/README.md

 3. **Monitor resource utilisation**: `mle monitor`
 4. **Retrieve an experiment result**: `mle retrieve`
 5. **Create an experiment report with figures**: `mle report`

-## Remote Credentials & Toolbox Configuration

-By default the toolbox will only run locally and without any GCS storage of your experiments.
-If you want to integrate the `mle-toolbox` with your SGE/Slurm cluster resources, you have to provide additional data.
-There are 2 options to do so:

-1. After installation type `mle init`.
-This will walk you through all configuration steps in your CLI and save your configuration in `~/mle_config.toml`.
-2. Manually edit the [`template_config.toml`](templates/template_config.toml) template.
-Move/rename the template to your home directory via `mv template_config.toml ~/mle_config.toml`.

-The configuration procedure consists of 4 optional steps, which depend on your needs:

-1. Set whether to store all results & your database locally or remote in the GCS bucket.
-2. Add the Slurm credentials and cluster-specific details (headnode names, partitions, proxy server for internet) and default job arguments.
-3. Add the SGE credentials and cluster-specific details (headnode names, queues, proxy server for internet) and default job arguments.
-4. Add the path to your GCP credentials `.json` file, project and GCS bucket name to store your experiment data (as well as protocol database).

 ## Examples & Getting Your First Job Running